 Download the Vacation Accrual Template

-Full version: (no ads, locks, or limits to # of employees): see product page
+For the full version (no ads, locks, or limits to # of employees) click on the following button:

 This is a chart that is useful in reviewing variances and monitoring change from one period to another.
 Favourable (positive) variances are green, and unfavourable (negative) variances are red.
 In this example I used a statement of cash flow.
 Increases or inflows in cash are favourable, while decreases or outflows of cash are unfavourable.